Selling a Property That’s Under a Lis Pendens: What You Need to Know

 Blog post Move Forward with Your Sale

-How to Navigate a Property Sale With a Legal Dispute
+How to Navigate the Sale

 How to Remove a Lis Pendens